Government funding for apprenticeship schemes is available through your regional apprenticeship agency, the National Apprenticeship Service.

 Remember, you can use our Job Board to extend your reach and attract the right apprentice.
 It's even free for you to place your apprentice job advert.
 Visit our Job Board

-Because apprenticeship attract significant central government funding, they represent a highly cost-effective means of retaining and developing your staff and attracting new talent to your help you grow your business.
+Because apprenticeship attract significant central government funding, they represent a highly cost-effective means of retaining and developing your staff and attracting new talent.

-In fact, the main cost to you as an employer of employing apprentices is exactly that - the cost of employing someone, since apprentices receive the same benefits as any other employee.
+The main cost to you as an employer is the cost of employing someone, as apprentices receive the same benefits as any other employee.

 So, when assessing the likely cost to your business of employing apprentices, you may wish to consider the following: